radiosilence/django-kindling/README.rst

 django-kindling
 ===============

 To assist set-up of nice Django projects.
+May later be replaced by a project template.

 Quickstart
 ----------